Madison Packer: Early life

 Raised in Birmingham, Michigan, Packer began playing ice hockey at age five and played on a boys team as a youth.
-She was the second of four children born to Gregory (a hockey coach) and Laura Packer (an Ironman athlete).
+She was the second of four children born to Gregory and Laura Packer.
 Packer is a graduate of private Roman Catholic Marian High School in Bloomfield, Michigan in Metro Detroit.
 While at high school, she played minor hockey for Little Caesar’s AAA team in Detroit, winning four Michigan State championships.
 Packer is an inductee of the Marian and Catholic League Hall of Fame.
 While at high school, the death of friend and team-mate Kelly Scheuer led to Packer joining "Common Ground", a suicide prevention awareness center.
-Packer led a walk in Scheur's name, raising money for the center.
+Packer led a walk in Scheuer's name, raising money for the center.

-Career
+Playing career

 College

-Packer earned a scholarship to and played ice hockey for, the University of Wisconsin while majoring in journalism.
+Packer earned a scholarship to the University of Wisconsin and played for their ice hockey program while majoring in journalism.
 Before playing for the Badgers, Packer had to recover from reconstructive surgery on her right knee, performed in May 2010.
 She was able to return to ice hockey five months later.
 In her first season, she helped the club win the 2011 NCAA National Collegiate Women's Ice Hockey Tournament.

 During her tenure at Wisconsin, the team would also win one WCHA Championship, and two WCHA league championships.
 Packer earned rookie honours and player-of-the-week honors during her tenure.
 During her final season, Packer was an alternate captain for her college team.
 Packer played 146 games for Wisconsin, scoring 46 goals and 58 assists for a total of 104 points.
 After her fourth year, Packer retained a connection to hockey, as the radio announcer for Badgers games during the 2014–15 season.